Aantrreksh/sql-query/sqlref/sql_reference.md

 |null|2   |
 |1   |null|
 |2   |null|
 {: caption="Table 36.
-Query result for example: select all rows with distinct values in column A and B" caption-side="bottom"}
+Query result for example: select all rows with distinct values in column A and B." caption-side="bottom"}

 ```sql
 -- all rows that have no distinct values in column A and B